2 Days in Barcelona: A Perfect Weekend Itinerary (+Map & Tips)

 I recommend devoting the second day of your Barcelona weekend itinerary to the incredible Gaudi architecture.
 While one day is not enough to see everything (keep in mind that Barcelona is busy and waiting times at the attractions might get really long), you can definitely visit at least a couple of famous Gaudi buildings in one day.

-If you plan this day in Barcelona the way we did, you can visit Casa Batlló, Park Güell, and La Sagrada Familia, as well as see the exterior of Casa Milà and Casa Vicens in just +-6 hours.
+If you plan well (or take a guided tour like we did), you can visit Casa Batlló, Park Güell, and La Sagrada Familia, as well as see the exterior of Casa Milà and Casa Vicens in about 6 hours.

 That leaves you plenty of time to visit another architectural masterpiece of Barcelona – Hospital de la Santa Creu i Sant Pau.
 In addition, you’ll still have plenty of time left to enjoy your evening, do some shopping, and go out for a nice dinner.

-TIP: If you have just two or three days in Barcelona, I highly recommend visiting the Gaudi buildings with an organized tour.
+TIP: If you have just two days in Barcelona, I highly recommend visiting the Gaudi buildings with an organized tour.
 This will save you lots of time and will allow you to see a lot more than you would be able to do on your own.
-You can find our recommendations and more info in our guide to the best Gaudi tour in Barcelona.
+We opted for this highly-rated tour; you can find our recommendations and more information in this guide to the best Gaudi tour in Barcelona.

 Or do it yourself.
 Below, is a short overview of the best things to do on the second day of your 2-day Barcelona itinerary.
 I also include practical tips on how to visit these places if you decide to go on your own.

-Just keep in mind that without a local guide and convenient private transportation, you won’t be able to visit all of these places in just a day.
-Pick two or three attractions that interest you the most and visit those; see the rest from the outside.
-Take a look at our suggestions on how to plan your day!
+Keep in mind that without a local guide and convenient private transportation, it will not be simple to visit all of these places in just a day.
+So if you go on your own, pick two or three attractions that interest you the most and visit those; see the rest from the outside.
+Take a look at our suggestions on how to plan your day below.

 Passeig de Gràcia: Casa Batlló, Casa Milà & more